chinapedia/wikipedia.abstract.en/Page/Moon.md

 Formation

 The Moon formed 4.51 billion years ago, some 60 million years after the origin of the Solar System.
 Several forming mechanisms have been proposed,[17] including the fission of the Moon from Earth's crust through centrifugal force[18] (which would require too great an initial spin of Earth),[19] the gravitational capture of a pre-formed Moon[20] (which would require an unfeasibly extended atmosphere of Earth to dissipate the energy of the passing Moon),[21] and the co-formation of Earth and the Moon together in the primordial accretion disk (which does not explain the depletion of metals in the Moon).[22]
 These hypotheses also cannot account for the high angular momentum of the Earth–Moon system.[23]
-Evolution_of_the_Moon.ogv The prevailing hypothesis is that the Earth–Moon system formed after an impact of a Mars-sized body (named _Theia_) with the proto-Earth (giant impact).
+The prevailing hypothesis is that the Earth–Moon system formed after an impact of a Mars-sized body (named _Theia_) with the proto-Earth (giant impact).
 The impact blasted material into Earth's orbit and then the material accreted and formed the Moon.[24][25]

 The Moon's far side has a crust that is thicker than that of the near side.
 This is thought to be because the Moon fused from two different bodies.